Julia Deans: Banshee Reel

-In the early '90s Deans joined Wellington-based Celtic rock band Banshee Reel.
+In the early '90s, Deans joined Wellington-based Celtic rock band Banshee Reel.
 The group released two albums – Culture Vulture (1993) and An Orchestrated Litany of Lies (1995).
 Banshee Reel toured extensively around New Zealand and overseas.
-In 1996, after returning to New Zealand from a Canadian tour, Deans and Wellington guitarist Steve Wells decided to form a rock group, which was to become Fur Patrol.
+In 1996, after returning to New Zealand from a Canadian tour, Deans and Wellington guitarist Steve Wells decided to form a rock group, to become Fur Patrol.

 Fur Patrol

-Fur Patrol released three albums – Pet (2000), Collider (2003) and Local Kid (2008) and had a number one single with "Lydia" in 2000.
+Fur Patrol released three albums – Pet (2000), Collider (2003) and Local Kid (2008) and had a number-one single with "Lydia" in 2000.
 The band moved to Melbourne in 2001 to focus on a wider Australian audience.
-After the lack of success with their third album Local Kid, Fur Patrol went on hiatus.
+After the lack of success with their third album, Local Kid, Fur Patrol went on hiatus.

 Solo career and The Adults

-With a number of songs she had written over the years but thought unsuitable for Fur Patrol, Deans was encouraged by her record company to record a solo album.
+With several songs she had written over the years but thought unsuitable for Fur Patrol, Deans was encouraged by her record company to record a solo album.
 This became Modern Fables, released in 2010.
-It was well received and was short-listed for the Taite Music Prize, with single "A New Dialogue" long-listed for the APRA Silver Scroll award.
+It was well received and was short-listed for the Taite Music Prize, with the single "A New Dialogue" long-listed for the APRA Silver Scroll award.

 Deans then became part of The Adults, a musical collaboration between established New Zealand musicians such as Jon Toogood, Shayne Carter, Tiki Taane and Ladi6.
-In 2011 the group released a self-titled album which was nominated for Album of the Year at the 2012 New Zealand Music Awards.
+In 2011, the group released a self-titled album, which was nominated for Album of the Year at the 2012 New Zealand Music Awards.

-In 2012, Deans released new single "Broken Home".
+In 2012, Deans released a new single, "Broken Home".
 She also embarked on a theatrical project, starring with Jon Toogood in Silo Theatre's production of Brel: The Words and Music of Jacques Brel.

 In 2013, Deans performed at the Taite Music Prize ceremony in April.
 Later in the year, Deans and Anika Moa recorded a cover version of "2000 Miles" for the charity album Starship Christmas Album 2013.